Tax and Allowances

 What are the Allowances?

-The three Allowances which apply to pension savings are the Annual Allowance, the Lifetime Allowance and the Money Purchase Annual Allowance.
+The three Allowances which apply to pension savings are the Annual Allowance, the Lump Sum Allowance and the Money Purchase Annual Allowance.

 Annual Allowance